 If a candidate selects more correct responses than are required, the system will deselect the previous response, so it will not be possible to make more choices of answer than the number required.

 If a candidate selects fewer answers than the number required or selects some wrong options, marks are awarded pro rata.
-Thus, if a question has four correct responses each worth 0.5 marks and the candidate selects only three responses or only three correct options, it is possible to score a maximum of 1.5 marks.
-Please note, as already explained, MR and MRM questions in Section A will not permit partial marking, so candidates must select all correct answers to such questions in Section A to score the marks available, or they will score zero.
+Thus, if a question has four correct responses, each worth 0.5 marks and the candidate selects only three responses or only three correct options, it is possible to score a maximum of 1.5 marks.
+Please note, as already explained, MR and MRM questions in Section A do not permit partial marking, so candidates must select all correct answers to such questions in Section A to score the marks available, or they will score zero.

 Figure 2 shows an example of the more complex MR type question.